jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - Also reports categorical variables with exactly two classes (binary).
 These will be used as binary variables for Feature selection.
 Outputs Categorical variables for Feature selection.
 - Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
 - It finds haplogroups that appear in at least 2 sites, have ≥ 20 total samples and ≥ 4 PTB cases, keeps those unchanged, and relabels all other haplogroups as Other_<population>.
 - Outputs filtered metadata as (Metadata.Weibull.tsv).
-Also outputs (IDs2.txt) which are only Sample_IDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA SNPs.
+Also outputs (IDs2.txt) which are only Sample_IDs  from (Metadata.Weibull.tsv) which will be used for sample selection form the nDNA plink data.
 - Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).
 - All continuous features are ploted against PTB and GAGEBRTH (in plotsAll).